ts-zen/trycatch/README.md

 # Philosophy

 > Haven’t read the blog post yet?
-You can find it [here]() for a deep dive into the design and reasoning behind this project.
+You can find it [here](https://dev.to/paolimi/typescript-a-new-frontier-for-error-management-4li7) for a deep dive into the design and reasoning behind this project.
 Here's a quick snapshot to get you started:

-JavaScript's **error management design** lags behind modern languages like Rust, Zig, and Go.
+JavaScript’s **error management** falls short of the expressive power and developer experience offered by modern languages like Rust, Zig, and Go.
 Language design is hard, and most proposals to the ECMAScript or TypeScript committees are either rejected or move through an extremely slow iteration process.

 Most libraries and user-land solutions in this area introduce abstractions that fall into the red/blue function problem, requiring full codebase adoption and resulting in technology lock-in.